storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 ### Why These Guarantees Work

-The key to understanding why this algorithm works lies in analyzing the probability of failure.
+The key to understanding why this algorithm works lies in analyzing the **probability of failure**.
 Let's look at how we bound the probability of having too few samples below the median (event $\mathcal{E}_1$):

 1. For each sampled element $i$, define an indicator variable $X_i$ where: